chrillek/CSS-for-Markdown/Using CSS.md

 ## Styling tables

-Styling tables is more demanding then styling other elements.
+Styling tables is more demanding than styling other elements.
 You first have to understand table structure: a `table` element consists of a head and a body (`thead` and `tbody`).
 Both of them in turn are made up of row (`tr`) elements.
 And every row consists of `th` (for a table head) or `td` elements which are finally defining the table cells themselves.
 So the whole thing looks like that:
 ```html
 <table>
   <thead>